profile-photo

 Data and insights:

-• Why thinking about the future of work as “the new normal” actually holds us back.
+• Why does thinking about the future of work as “the new normal” actually hold us back?

 • Understanding the future workforce through the lens of behavioral and neurosciences research.